telerik/kendo-ui-core/docs/api/javascript/ui/form.md

 ### buttonsTemplate `String|Function`

-Specifies the [template](/api/javascript/kendo/methods/template) which is used for rendering the From buttons.
+Specifies the [template](/api/javascript/kendo/methods/template) which is used for rendering the Form buttons.

 #### Example